 Florida faces a challenge unique to their situation: other recently legalized cannabis states have possession limitations written into the new laws.
 However, Florida is a medical-only state.
 This means that these limits, and the fate of residents, rests in the hands of the Florida Department of Health.
-So far, officials have created and recommended restrictions on medical marijuana usage, specifically what kinds of patients can qualify and where they have access to it.
+So far, officials have created and recommended restrictions on medical marijuana usage, specifically what kinds of consumers can qualify and where they have access to it.

 Amendment 2, which was enacted on January 3, 2017, is missing many of the details that Florida citizens have been hoping for, especially when compared to the direction of other state legalization efforts.
-The language is both brief and limiting: it requires MMJ-seeking patients to obtain a physician’s certification and a valid state-issued medical card.
+The language is both brief and limiting: it requires MMJ-seeking consumers to obtain a physician’s certification and a valid state-issued medical card.
 These cards, however, are not set to be available until September 3, 2017.
 This is frustrating for state residents who are left in limbo, living in a state with legalized cannabis, but unable to access it thanks to the rhetoric of the same five-page bill.

 Showing Up in Droves